Oslo National Academy of the Arts: Faculties and departments

+Faculty of Design

 The Design department has academic responsibility for educational programmes in graphic design, illustration, fashion design, costume design, interior design and furniture design.
 The Design department offers both Master's and Bachelor's programmes in graphic design, illustration, fashion design, costume design, interior design and furniture design.

 The Design department started life as Statens håndverks- og industriskole (Oslo National College of Art and Design) (SHKS), founded in 1818.
 The department is constantly seeking to develop the legacy and craft traditions of the SHKS, and regards its various workshop facilities as central to this effort.

+Faculty of Visual Arts

 The Art and Craft department has academic responsibility for educational programmes in textile art, printmaking and drawing, ceramic art, and metal and jewellery art.

 The Academy of Fine Art has academic responsibility for educational programmes in fine art.
 It works across media, disciplines and approaches, exploring questions of form and material as well as post-conceptual, social and political issues.

+Faculty of Performing Arts

 The Academy of Theatre has academic responsibility for educational programmes for actors and theatre directors, offering specialisations in acting, direction, stage writing and scenography, and a postgraduate certificate in education for drama teachers.
 Since its founding in 1953, the Academy of Theatre has been Norway's leading educational institution for the acting professions.
-The Academy offers a three-year Bachelor's course for actors and directors and a two-year Master's course in theatre, specialising in acting, direction, stage writing and stage design.
+The Academy offers a three-year Bachelor's course for actors and directors and a two-year Master's course in theatre, specialising in acting, direction, stage writing, and stage design.
 The department also offers a practice-oriented teacher training course (PPU) for drama teachers.

 The Academy of Dance has academic responsibility for educational programmes for choreographers and dancers in the fields of contemporary dance, classical ballet and jazz dance, and a postgraduate certificate in education for dance teachers.
 The Academy of Dance was founded in 1979 as the National College of Ballet and Dance (Statens ballettskole).
-Since 1996 it has been part of Oslo National Academy of the Arts (Kunsthøgskolen i Oslo), which brings students of different disciplines together to form a broad, international community of arts and artistic skills.
-The unique facilities at the National Academy of the Arts, including well-equipped stages and studios, mean that students at the Academy of Dance have excellent opportunities to develop in a state-of-the-art working environment.
+Since 1996 it has been part of KHiO.

 The Academy of Opera has academic responsibility for educational programmes in the field of opera, developing vocal and acting skills, with an emphasis on stage productions.

-Featuring world-class educators and stage facilities, the Academy combines individual, group and project-based training.
-Stage productions and concerts represent important milestones under way in the programme.
-At the Academy, students are allowed to work with professional directors and conductors and a full team of stagehands.
-This provides students with a versatile, practical education and a solid foundation for becoming professional opera singers both in Norway and abroad.

-A new Bachelor's programme in opera is currently being developed and is slated to begin autumn 2019.